Character Creation

-The following is your road-map for bringing characters to life.
-You can complete these steps in any order you feel like, so long as every step is completed.
+The following steps will bring your character to life.
+Complete them in any order, so long as every step is completed:

-1. Select a PATH as your starting point.
-No matter which Path you choose, you'll start with 3 LIFE POINTS and a score of 4 IN EACH TRAIT.
+1. Choose your Path.
+Regardless of which you choose, you'll begin with 3 Life Points and a score of 4 in each Trait.

-3. Calculate Your Life Points: Add your Path's LIFE POINT BONUS to your starting 3 Life Points.
-For example, if your Path gives you a +3 Life Point Bonus, you'll start with 6 Life Points.
-As your Endurance increases, your Life Points will increase as well.
+3. Calculate Your Life Points.
+Add your Path's Life Point Bonus to your starting 3 Life Points.
+For example, a +3 bonus gives you 6 Life Points total.

-4. Claim Your Starting Talent: Each Path comes with a unique Talent that gives you special bonuses to certain Traits during roleplay or combat.
+4. Claim Your Starting Talent.
+Each Path provides a unique Starter Talent that gives special bonuses during roleplay or combat.

-6. Prepare for Battle: Create up to four WEAPONS and assign their Range based on the examples provided.
-If your character wears ARMOR, now's the time to add it.
+6. Prepare for Battle.
+Create up to four Weapons and assign their Range based on the examples provided.
+Add Armor if your character wears it.

-7. Attain Power: If you want to use POWERS, add them to your character sheet.
-If you'd rather not use Powers, you can leave your Power Trait at 0 and put those 4 starting dice into other Traits instead.
-However, if you skip Powers during Character Creation, you can't add dice to your Power Trait until Level 8.
+7. Attain Power.
+Choose two starting Powers if your character would possess them.
+If you'd rather not, leave your Power Trait at 0 and put those 4 starting dice into other Traits instead.
+However, if you decide not to assign Powers to your character during Character Creation, you can't add dice to your Power Trait until Level 6.

-8. Finishing Touches: Give your character a name and fill in any personal details that make them unique.
+8. Give your character a name and fill in any personal details that make them unique.

 Leveling Up

 Your character will get stronger as your game progresses.
-After significant milestones, your Wayfinder will tell you it's time to level up.
-When you level up, roll your PATH DIE and add the result to your Maximum Life Points.
-Remember that any time your Endurance Score goes up, your Maximum Life Points go up by the same amount.
+After significant Milestones, your GM will tell you it's time to level up.
+When you level up:

-• On EVEN LEVELS (2, 4, 6, etc.), you gain two extra dice to add to your Traits.
-You can split these between different Traits if so desired.
-You also gain two new Powers.
+• On EVEN LEVELS (2, 4, 6, etc.), add two extra dice to your Traits (you can split these between different Traits if desired, or add both to one) and gain a new Power.

 • Every TEN LEVELS (10, 20, 30, and so on), you gain an extra Action to use in combat.